leggedrobotics/holistic_fusion/README.md

 ## Acknowledgements
-The authors thank Marco Tranzatto, Simon Kerscher, Dominic Jud, Lorenzo Terenzi, Timo Schoenegg and the remaining HEAP team for patiently testing this framework during their experiments.
+The authors thank Marco Tranzatto, Simon Kerscher, Dominic Jud, Lorenzo Terenzi, Timo Schoenegg and the remaining HEAP team for patiently testing parts of this framework during their experiments.